 Sweet and Savory General Tso's Chicken sauce:

-- ¾ tbsp Chinese black vinegar (or use Rice Vinegar + 1/2 tsp sugar or balsamic vinegar)
+- ¾ tablespoon Chinese black vinegar, (or use Rice Vinegar + ½ teaspoon sugar or balsamic vinegar)

 - 1 cup chicken stock

-- 1 tsp dark soy sauce (see notes)
+- 1 teaspoon dark soy sauce, (see notes)

 For Stir Fry: